Saddle point preconditioners for weak-constraint 4D-Var: Background

 Another choice of preconditioner that was considered in \cite{fisher2017parallelization,gratton2018guaranteeing} is given by

 where the sub-diagonal blocks are replaced with the negative $s\times s$ identity matrix.
 This was found to perform well experimentally when used in the inexact constraint preconditioner for a two-layer quasi-geostrophic model \cite{fisher2017parallelization}.
 However, it does not include any model information, and may not be expected to perform well for all problems.
-In Section \ref{sec:ApproxLhat} we introduce a new preconditioner that incorporates model information in a way that is fully parallelisable.
-We emphasise that a convenient feature of both $\bfL_0$ and $\bfL_I$ is that their inverse operations may be applied in parallel, which is also the case for our new proposal that is introduced in Section \ref{sec:ApproxLhat}.
+In Section \ref{sec:ApproxLhat} we introduce a new preconditioner that incorporates model information.

 Within the outer--inner loop structure of the weak-constraint solver, information from previous outer loops can be used to cheaply update the preconditioners in subsequent loops.
 This has been found to be computationally beneficial \cite{fisher2018low}.
 Such approaches could be combined with the method considered in this paper, and are expected to provide value.
 However, we consider preconditioners for the first outer loop where there is no additional information, and hence developing computationally feasible stand-alone preconditioners is crucial.